Skip to main content

 The Equations Behind the Attractor

 The Lorenz Attractor comes from a set of three equations created by Edward Lorenz in 1963.
-He was trying to simplify how air moves in the atmosphere— specifically how warm and cool air create circular convection currents.
-What's surprising is that even though these equations are short, they behave in incredibly unpredictable ways.
+He was trying to simplify how air moves in the atmosphere, specifically how warm and cool air form circular convection currents.
+What is surprising is that even though these equations are short, they can behave in very unpredictable ways.
 Here are the original equations:

 dxdt=σ(yx),dydt=x(ρz)y,dzdt=xyβz.\begin{align} \frac{\mathrm{d}x}{\mathrm{d}t} &= \sigma (y - x), \\[6pt] \frac{\mathrm{d}y}{\mathrm{d}t} &= x (\rho - z) - y, \\[6pt] \frac{\mathrm{d}z}{\mathrm{d}t} &= x y - \beta z. \end{align}